tj-wells/coti-docker-method/README.md

 # Docker Guide

-I made a guide that teaches some basic Docker concepts and walks the reader through the steps of setting up a Coti node with Docker.
+I made a guide that teaches some basic Docker concepts and walks readers through the steps of setting up a Coti node with Docker.
 Please follow [this link to read the guide](https://docker.guides.coticommunity.com).

-I suggest using the Docker guide if you are not already very familiar with Docker.
+I suggest looking through the Docker guide if you are not already very experienced with Docker.

-If you already have experience with Docker, the instructions below provide enough information to get your node running.
-If you are in doubt about anything, you can always consult the Docker guide, which gives a more detailed description of the setup process.
+If you already have experience with Docker, the instructions below may provide enough information to get your node running.
+If you are in doubt about anything, you can always check the Docker guide, which gives a more detailed description of the setup process.

 Good luck!